-- Specifies when various classes of debts fall due for the purpose of when they have to be certified to the Attorney General for collection. - Authorizes the Attorney General to sell through a competitive process to any person claims arising from debts that are not paid within a specified period of time, that are certified to the Attorney General for collection, and that have become "final overdue claims." - Provides that if a final overdue claim is sold, conveyed, or transferred to a private entity, federal confidentiality laws applicable to information contained in the claim still apply during and after the sale, conveyance, or transfer.
+- Specifies when various classes of debts fall due for the purpose of when they have to be certified to the Attorney General for collection. - Authorizes the Attorney General to sell or otherwise transfer to any person claims arising from debts that are not paid within a specified period of time, that are certified to the Attorney General for collection, and that have become "final overdue claims." - Provides that if a final overdue claim is sold, federal confidentiality laws applicable to information contained in the claim still apply during and after the sale.